Keen Revel IV Polar Review

 These boots are comfy!
 The footbed fit our testers' narrow-to-average feet well, but they also have some room to accommodate wide feet.
 The lace pattern allows for a wide range of foot widths.
 The sole has foam in the heel, reducing the stress of repeated impact, and the insulation provides a cozy cocoon for the feet.
-These are comfortable boots to wear for mile after mile, similar to other hiking boots for winter use.
+These are comfortable boots to wear mile after mile, similar to the hiking boots.

 Ad-free.
 Influence-free.
 Powered by Testing.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More